 People queuing to receive humanitarian aid in Mozambique

-What is happening in Mozambique?
+Why is there a conflict in Mozambique?

 Mozambique is one of the most unequal countries in Sub-Saharan Africa.
 Combined with extremely high levels of poverty, this has created high levels of social tension.